Chemical Composition and Antioxidant Activity of the Essential Oil of Pulicaria Inuloides

 - Al-Hajj, Nabil Qaid M., et al. "Chemical Composition and Antioxidant Activity of the Essential Oil of Pulicaria Inuloides."
 Journal of Food and Nutrition Research 2.5 (2014): 221-227.

 - Al-Hajj, Nabil Qaid M., Hongxin Wang, Mohammed A.A.
-Gasmalla, Chaoyang Ma, Riyadh Thabit, Md Ramim Tanver Rahman, and Yuxia Tang.
+Gasmalla, Chaoyang Ma, Riyadh Thabit, and Md Ramim Tanver Rahman and Yuxia Tang.
 "Chemical Composition and Antioxidant Activity of the Essential Oil of Pulicaria Inuloides."
 Journal of Food and Nutrition Research 2, no. 5 (2014): 221-227.

 |Import into BibTeX||Import into EndNote||Import into RefMan||Import into RefWorks|